• Skip to primary navigation

 Charter Expeditions

 It’s quite common for groups to inquire about chartering a private tour (called a Custom Charter or Private Trip), preferring to vacation with their friends and companions.
-A chartered expedition through Grand Canyon or another canyon is an amazing experience allowing for a tailored experience and is our specialty.
+A chartered expedition to raft Grand Canyon, allows for a tailored experience.
+These trips are our specialty.
 If you’d like to learn more about planning a charter trip, check out Rivers & Oceans Custom Adventures (ROCA).

 Rafting by Motor versus Human-Power (non-motor)